sd2020spring/DepthProject-jackie-rohil/README.md

 hitboxList[0].colliderect(hitboxList[1])
 ```

 In pygame, a hitbox is a rectangle that defines a game feature’s boundaries.
 Using hitboxes simplifies collision detection. hitboxList contains two hitboxes: one for the circle and one for the rectangle.
 The method above checks to see if the two hitboxes are intersecting/colliding.
+For further documentation, click [here](https://www.pygame.org/docs/ref/rect.html).

 ### Computer Vision:
 After we used starter OpenCV code from the Image Processing toolbox assignment to capture webcam feed, we set about trying to determine how to best optimize our video processing to focus on what we needed for the purposes of the game and filter out the rest.
 We decided to use manual thresholding with trackbars to allow the user to best calibrate the thresholding to their ambient environment and lighting conditions.
 Calibration can take some time, but based on our testing, the results are worth the effort.
 We also believe that requiring the user to manually calibrate the thresholding presents a unique learning opportunity.
 It allows the user to go “behind the scenes” and see what the computer sees, helping them develop an intuitive, high-level understanding of fundamental computer vision concepts like thresholding and contour detection.
 The best part is that they need not have prior computer science knowledge in order to understand these concepts.
 Here is the code for thresholding: